 Cheryl Chapman - Glass Artist

-Cheryl Chapman’s artistic and animal loving journey began in the 1960’s in Middletown, Connecticut when she was born to a scientist father and an artsy-craftsy mother.
-These seemingly differing points of parental influence can be seen in her glass painting style and subject matter.
+My artistic and animal loving journey began in the 1960’s in Middletown, Connecticut when I was born to a scientist father and an artsy-craftsy mother.
+These seemingly differing points of parental influence can be seen in my glass painting style and subject matter.
 I have developed a unique process and style of painting that conveys the tight, concise lines you might expect of a scientist and the color, whimsy and fun of all things artsy.